snayfach/MIDAS/docs/merge_cnvs.md

 ## Overview
 Description: merge results from pan-genome profiling across samples
 Input: list of sample directories
 Output: pan-genome copy-number matrix, presence/absence matrix, and read-depth matrix
         matrixes also created for KEGG, FIGfams, Gene Ontology, and Enzyme Comission (E.C.)

 ## Usage
 ```
-Usage: merge_genes.py [options]
+Usage: merge_midas.py genes [options]

 optional arguments:
   -h, --help            show this help message and exit

 Input/Output:
-  -i INPUT              input to sample directories output by run_phylo_cnv.py genes
+  -i INPUT              input to sample directories output by run_midas.py genes
                         see '-t' for details
   -t {list,file,dir}    'list': -i is a comma-separated list of paths to sample directories (ex: /sample1,/sample2)
                         'dir': -i is a  directory containing all samples (ex: /samples_dir)
                         'file': -i is a file containing paths to sample directories (ex: sample_paths.txt)
-  -s SPECIES_ID         species identifier
+  -o OUTDIR             output directory

+Species filters (select subset of species from INPUT):
+  --min_samples INT     all species with >= MIN_SAMPLES (1)
+  --species_id CHAR     comma-separated list of species ids
-                        a list of prevalent species can be obtained by running 'merge_species.py'
+                        a list of prevalent species can be obtained by running 'merge_midas.py species'
                         a map of species ids to species names can be found in 'ref_db/annotations.txt'
-  -o OUTDIR             output directory
-  --no_functions        do not write function matrices to OUTDIR
+  --max_species INT     maximum number of species to merge. useful for testing (use all)

 Sample filters (select subset of samples from INPUT):
-  --marker_coverage FLOAT
-                        minimum coverage per sample across 15 phylogenetic marker genes (1.0)
-  --gene_coverage FLOAT
-                        minimum coverage per sample across all genes with non-zero coverage (1.0)
+  --sample_depth FLOAT  minimum coverage per sample across all genes with non-zero coverage (1.0)
   --max_samples INT     maximum number of samples to process. useful for testing (use all)

 Presence/Absence: